lambdaofgod/lambdaofgod/README.md

 - :mortar_board: I studied Theoretical Mathematics (BSc.) and Data Science (MSc.) at University of Wrocław.
 - I am mostly focused on deep learning, especially for NLP and Computer Vision.
 I enjoy problems that go beyond straightforward supervised learning.
 Extending standard search engine methods is one of such problems.
 - In the free time I like to tinker with opensource
-- The languages I enjoy the most are Python, Rust and Lisps (I use Emacs, how did you know?).
+- The languages I enjoy the most are Elixir, Lisps (Elixir is kinda a Lisp), Rust and Python.
 - :book: When I need to take a rest from sitting at the computer I train martial arts and like to read about mathematics, linguistics, buddhism and psychology.

 ## Projects